apache/fury/docs/user_guide.md

 System.out.println(fury.deserialize(bytes));
 ```

-### Class Registration
+### Security & Class Registration
-`FuryBuilder#requireClassRegistration`/`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but less secure.
-Do not disable class registration until you know what you are doing.
+`FuryBuilder#requireClassRegistration`/`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but **less secure**.

+**Do not disable class registration unless you can ensure your environment is indeed secure**.
+Malicious code in `init/equals/hashCode` can be executed when deserializing unknown/untrusted types when this option disabled.

 Class registration can not only reduce security risks, but also avoid classname serialization cost.